cloudflare/stpyv8/docs/source/api/engine.rst

 Javascript Engine
 ==========================

-Besides to execute a Javascript code with :py:meth:`JSContext.eval`, you could create a new :py:class:`JSEngine` instance and compile the Javascript code with :py:meth:`JSEngine.compile` before execute it.
-A :py:class:`JSScript` object will be returned, and you could run it later with :py:meth:`JSScript.run` method many times, or visit its AST [#f1]_ with :py:meth:`JSScript.visit`.
+Besides executing Javascript code with the method :py:meth:`JSContext.eval`, you could create a new :py:class:`JSEngine` instance and compile the Javascript code using the method :py:meth:`JSEngine.compile`.
+A :py:class:`JSScript` object is returned.
+This object allows code inspection and provides the method :py:meth:`JSScript.run` that allows to execute the compiled code.

-:py:class:`JSEngine` also contains some static properties and methods for the global v8 engine, for example:
+The class :py:class:`JSEngine` also provides the following static properties and methods

 ======================================= =====================================================
 Property or Method                      Description